 Its main story was that all the heros were children of classic DC heros.
 Only they had real problems, and life issues.
-It was one of the first comic books scenes where the comic book code was used to show two unmarried people/heros get into bed together and not sleep.
+It was one of the first comic books scenes where the comic book code was used to show two unmarried humor and the hardcore Sci Fi. people/heros get into bed together and not sleep.
 Well not right away.
 And there were a lot of living up or down their parents images.

-One of them was Brainac's son, a villain's son.
+son.
 He had to send his father back to jail.
-While being very much a DC comic, it really tried to make all the characters three-dimensional.
+While being very much a DC comic, it really tried to make all the characters threedimensional.